CD3/powerconf/README-template.md

 combinations of configuration parameters that might be more convenient for the user.

 With powerconf, you move this complexity out of the model and into the configuration file.
-Admittedly, the burden is shifted to the user, but the tradeoff is that they con use any configuration parameters that they want, as long as they know how to compute the parameters you model needs.
+Admittedly, the burden is shifted to the user, but the tradeoff is that they can use any configuration parameters that they want, as long as they know how to compute the parameters your model needs.
 And, if you are the main user of your model, then the ability to quickly configure the model with new configuration parameters without having to modify code is huge.

-#